johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-12-28-docusaurus-image-cloudinary-remark-plugin/index.md

 ### Allowed fetch domains

 The second setting is optional.
 If you want to restrict the domains from which you can fetch images, you can do so.
-This is useful if you want to ensure that you're only fetching images from your own site.
-We achieve this by adding the domain to the `Allowed fetch domains` setting.
-To my mind, it's the Cloudinary content security policy for fetching images.

-![screenshot of Cloudinary settings with the allowed fetch domains restricted to blog.johnnyreilly.com](screenshot-cloudinary-allowed-fetch-domains.png)

 You might want to do this if you want to prevent others from making use of your Cloudinary account and blowing your limits.
 I'm not sure how likely that is, but it's a possibility.

+![screenshot of Cloudinary settings with the allowed fetch domains restricted to blog.johnnyreilly.com](screenshot-cloudinary-allowed-fetch-domains.png)

+Above I'm restricting my account to only fetch images from my own site; `blog.johnnyreilly.com`.
+To my mind, it's the Cloudinary content security policy for fetching images.

 ## Docusaurus Cloudinary remark image plugin